tjbergstrom/Covid-Mask-Detection/readme.md

 - #### Training

 I have another great training pipeline.
-I use scripts to build many models with different combinations of hypertunings, such as epochs, batch sizes, image sizes, learning rates, and so much more.
+My favorite model is a five layer convolutional neural network.
+I use scripts to build many models with different combinations of hypertunings, such as epochs, batch sizes, image sizes, learning rates, and more.
 After training for a few days I can pick out the best models, but I usually know pretty quickly what parameters are the best.

 - #### Testing